b9Joker108/a_glockenspiel_magistery/bibliography/bibliography_v1_.md

 * Whaley, Garwood (1974).
 'Fundamental Studies for Mallet'.
 New York, N.Y., U.S.A.: JR Publications, LLC (Joel Rothman).

-Purport: I have a reallybgood feeling and intuition about this volume, its author, arranger and publisher.
+Purport: I have a really good feeling and intuition about this volume, its author, arranger and publisher.